 One One Foot

 Adjacent to the Western Wall lies an impressive archaeological park.
-The park contains artifacts from different periods: the First and Second Temple periods, the Byzantine Muslim period, the ancient Crusades period, as well as others.
-The most exciting findings are the walls of the city from the First Temple period, the steps leading up to the Temple, the original street from the time of the Second Temple period, shops, ritual baths, and more.
+The park contains artifacts from different periods: the First and Second Temple periods, the Byzantine Muslim period, the ancient Crusades period, and others.
+The most exciting findings are the city walls from the First Temple period, the steps leading up to the Temple, the original street from the time of the Second Temple period, shops, ritual baths, and more.
 The Davidson Center is a museum within the archaeological park, with presentations and exhibitions related to findings from the site.
 You can watch a video about the pilgrims that will bring you back in time.
-Also, a virtual model with a local guide will take you on a journey in time to the days of the Second Temple.
+Also, a virtual model with a local guide will take you on a journey in time to the Second Temple days.

 Note: unless stated otherwise, all quotes were taken from the official site.

 There are many names for this site.
 Some call it Davidson Center, and others name it Ophel Archaeological Garden, Jerusalem Archaeological Park, or simply Archaeological Park.
 All these names refer to the same place.
 More specifically, different parts of the same site.
 And further, in the post, we will explain the names.